Procedure Guide ·Luxating Patella Surgery ·2026

 7Does pet insurance cover luxating patella surgery?

-Most comprehensive policies cover it if enrolled before any lameness is documented.
-The key issue is the orthopedic waiting period — often 6 months — during which any knee issues permanently exclude the condition.
-Luxating patella is hereditary, so ensure your policy covers hereditary conditions.
-Enroll predisposed breeds as puppies before symptoms appear.
+Most comprehensive policies cover it if enrolled before lameness appears.
+Key issue: orthopedic waiting period (often 6 months) - any knee issues permanently exclude.
+It's hereditary, confirm policy covers hereditary conditions.
+Enroll predisposed breeds as puppies.

 Marcel Janik, founder of RealVetCost